 Simple.
 The list of foods naturally rich in vitamin D is quite short.
 It includes salmon, tuna, mackerel, cod, oysters, shrimp, beef liver and eggs.
 If you don’t like fish, you’re in tough.

 Your age can also affect your vitamin D status.
 As we age, our kidneys become less able to convert vitamin D into the active hormonal form, calcitriol.
 If you’re overweight, have gastrointestinal (GI) disorders or older, you’re at an increased risk of being deficient.
-As vitamin D is a fat-soluble vitamin, the parent compound, cholecalciferol, gets trapped within the fatty adipose tissue of overweight people.
+As this vitamin is a fat-soluble vitamin, the parent compound, cholecalciferol, gets trapped within the fatty adipose tissue of overweight people.

 How Does Working Out Affects Levels?